julianeon/julianeon/README.md

 I use Linux (Ubuntu), the i3 window manager, and [switch between vim and Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).

+I'm on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com), if you read those.
 I like coding, running and reading science fiction.
-I'm on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com), if you read those.

-You can read my [repo guide](repo_guide.md) to learn more about my public code here.
+You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.